CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Because a thing seems difficult for you, do not think it impossible for anyone to accomplish." - Marcus Aurelius</p>
+<p>"The happiness of your life depends upon the quality of your thoughts: therefore, guard accordingly, and take care that you entertain no notions unsuitable to virtue and reasonable nature." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->